MicrosoftDocs/common-data-model-and-service/entity-reference/cds-sdk-manipulate-data.md

 In this example, we are using **Delete** on **deleteExecutor** to indicate that we want the record to be deleted. **Delete** deletes the entity but will throw an optimistic concurrency check exception if the entity was edited after it was first selected.
 Another method that is named **DeleteWithoutConcurrencyCheck**  will delete the record without considering whether changes were made since the entity was selected.

 ## Working with documents in Azure storage
-Sometimes you need to store things that do not fall within the other types that available for fields.
-This could be the case if you wanted to store sound bites, video clips, PDF files, word documents etc. For this purpose the CDS SDK has the concept of **blob storage**.
+Sometimes you need to store things that don't fall within the other types that available for fields.
+For example, if you wanted to store sound bites, video clips, PDF files, or Microsoft Word documents.
+For this purpose, the CDS SDK has the concept of **blob storage**.

 The idea is quite simple.
 You store the information in the form of a stream (i.e. in an instance of a class derived from System.IO.Stream).
 When you insert this into blob storage, you get a blob reference back.
-With this in hand you can get the data back from blob storage through the use of the **GetBlob** method on the **BlobBatchExecutor**.
+With this, you can get the data back from blob storage by using the **GetBlob** method on the **BlobBatchExecutor**.

-The following code should make this easier to understand:
+The following code provides more information:

 ```cs
 public static async void BlobExampleAsync(Client client)